WelcomeHomeFAQContact Me

 7. What have you learned most in your travels?

-I learned that although we may look different on the outside and spend our days doing different things really, underneath it all, we are all the same.
+I learned that although we may look different on the outside and spend our days doing different things, really, underneath it all, we are all the same.
 We all put our pants on one leg at a time, we all love our family and friends and we all want better for the next generation.
-It is the same for a Ugandan store owner in Kampala as it is for a suburban stay at home mom in Denver.
+It is the same for a Pakistani store owner in Islamabad, as it is for a suburban stay at home mom in Denver.

 I learned after seeing how happy so many people in third world countries are with very little in the way of materialistic goods, I learned that I really don't need a lot of "stuff" to be happy.
 These days I would much rather spend money on doing something rather than acquiring more things.